-While the images are indicative of Japanese, this language translation tool supports more than 25 other languages from countries with prolific research output, including Japanese, Chinese, Dutch, French, German, Italian, Portuguese, Spanish, and Russian.
+While the images are indicative of Japanese, Paperpal’s language translation feature supports nearly 30 other languages from countries with prolific research output, including Japanese, Chinese, Dutch, French, German, Italian, Portuguese, Spanish, and Russian.

 High-quality neural machine translation from right within Paperpal